microsoft/fabrikate/README.md

 }
 ```

 Using shared components like this also provides a level of abstraction away from the implementation.
-This component's subcomponents use helm to template out the resource descriptions but we don't have to be concerned with that: we can just focus on providing reasonable values for the inputs to the component and Marina will handle the rest under the hood.
+This component's subcomponents use helm to template out the resource descriptions but we don't have to be concerned with that: we can just focus on providing reasonable values for the inputs to the component and Fabrikate will handle the rest under the hood.

 We know that these default sizes and storage classes are not large or fast enough for our `prod` cluster and we want to override them.
 Let's scaffold out a new `prod` config to fix this:

 ```
-$ marina scaffold config prod
+$ fab scaffold config prod
 ```

 This scaffolds out `config/prod.json` for us that has sections for all of our subcomponents (and their subcomponents):